Learn how to choose a benchmark index for your mutual fund and ETF investments:

 Therefore, to make a strong investment strategy, we must educate ourselves and understand how to use benchmark indexes in our favor.

-You might already have seen the word benchmark when reading a mutual fund fact sheet.
+You might already have seen the word benchmark index when reading a mutual fund fact sheet.
 Most people don’t give a second thought to it, but in reality, it is the first thing you should assess.

-A benchmark is a standard against which the performance of the investment will be measured.
+A benchmark index is a standard against which the performance of the investment will be measured.
 In other words, the benchmark index represents the standard investment for that asset class.
 As such, it is a critical piece of information that must be used when choosing your mutual fund.

 For example, let’s say you have your retirement savings money invested in a fund of bonds in the U.S. After one year, you want to know if the fund returns were good.
 One way of doing so is to compare it with the S&P U.S. Treasury Bond Index, which is a broad, comprehensive, market-value weighted index that seeks to measure the performance of the U.S. Treasury Bond market.